New Algorithms for Incremental Minimum Spanning Trees and Temporal Graph Applications: The Strict

 We start with the high-level framework of \ourtree{}, presented in Alg.~\ref{algo:preemptive-cdt}.
 We will analyze the algorithms in Sec. \ref{sec:preemptive:analysis:correctness} and \ref{sec:preemptive:analysis:efficiency}.

 \myparagraph{Edge Insertion.} The strict \ourtree{} rebalances the tree immediately once it is updated.
 To insert an edge $(u,v,w)$ into an \ourtree{} $T$, the algorithm starts with a function \linkfunc{}$(u,v,w)$, which applies the edge insertion $(u,v,w)$ such that the tree remains valid, but may be unbalanced.
-Such an operation may insert the new edge to $T$, or cause an existing edge on $T$ to be replaced by the new edge $(u,v,w)$, or may take no effect to the tree if the new edge $(u,v,w)$ does not appear in the MST of the graph.
+This operation may insert the new edge into $T$, or cause an existing edge on $T$ to be replaced by the new edge, or have no effect to the tree if the new edge $(u,v,w)$ does not appear in the MST of the graph.
 The resulting tree is not unique---one can use multiple ways to apply \linkfunc{}.
-We present two algorithms for \linkfunc{}: the first one (Sec. \ref{sec:preemptive:perch}) is based on a primitive \perchfunc{}, which is conceptually simpler; the other one (Sec. \ref{sec:preemptive:stitch}) is based on a primitive \stitchfunc{}, which is more complicated but more efficient in practice.
-We prove the correctness of the algorithm formally in Thm. \ref{thm:exact:correctness}.
+We present two \linkfunc{} algorithms: the first one (Sec. \ref{sec:preemptive:perch}) is based on a primitive \perchfunc{}, which is conceptually simpler; the other one (Sec. \ref{sec:preemptive:stitch}) is based on a primitive \stitchfunc{}, which is more complicated but more efficient in practice.
+We prove the correctness of the algorithm in Thm. \ref{thm:exact:correctness}.

 The structural changes in the \linkfunc{} operation may cause the tree unbalanced.
 We say a node $y$ is \emp{affected} (or may become unbalanced) during the \linkfunc{} operation if either $y$'s children list is changed, or the subtree size of any $y$'s child is changed.
 We will show that all such nodes are on the path from $u$ or $v$ to the root before the \linkfunc{} operation.
 We collect all these nodes in a set $S$.
 Next, a \downwardcalifunc{} function is applied on each node $y$ in $S$. \downwardcalifunc{}$(y)$ aims to ensure that node $y$ achieves a balance with all its children.
 This operation first identifies whether $y$ has a heavy child $x$.
 If so, $x$ will be promoted and removed from $y$'s subtree.
 This process is repeated until $y$ is balanced.
 In Thm. \ref{thm:exact:balance}, we prove that the tree becomes balanced after the \insertfunc{} operation.